 In terms of quality, the medical cannabis market demands a higher level than the recreational cannabis market.
 In addition, the medical market tends to be more creative as it relates to products.
 This could be due to the fact that this market was the first to be established in comparison to the recreational cannabis market.
 Also, it is a market that many medical patients rely on for alternative treatment.
 The cultivators of medical cannabis are some of the most passionate and skilled people in the world.
 They put their professional lives on the line to produce cannabis products of the highest quality.

-The cost of recreational cannabis is nearly double that of medical cannabis and so more focus might go into the former as a result.
+The cost of recreational cannabis is nearly double that of medical cannabis.
+Therefore, more focus might go into the latter as a result.
 The service for medical patients will remain compassionate, but in a recreational cannabis transaction, less care might be taken.
 For all these reasons, people need to educate themselves prior to entering a marijuana dispensary.
 In the meantime, visit the Cannabis Training University to learn more.

 Image credit: https://www.flickr.com/photos/142174125@N05/34647480372/